-The Maine TREE Foundation and Project Learning Tree are moving their offices.
-As of October 1, 2018 we will be at 535 Civic Center Drive, Augusta, Maine 04330.
+The Maine TREE Foundation and Project Learning Tree have moved their offices.
+They are now located at 535 Civic Center Drive, Augusta, Maine 04330.

-The USPS mailing information for Maine TREE will remain the same:
+The USPS mailing information for Maine TREE :

 The USPS mailing information for Project Learning Tree is now: